mike-jung/ubiaccess-framework/README.md

   * Failover for Redis is also supported and you can set connection information for sentinels as follows.
-    (Redis is used only for SocketIO messaging if you do not use it for other purposes)
+    (Redis is used only for SocketIO messaging if you do not use it for other purposes) If you have no idea on Redis sentinels, see [guides here](https://redis.io/topics/sentinel)

 ```js
 // config.js